-Monty has spent a lifetime connecting with people and helping them to realise that we have the capacity within ourselves as individuals and communities and groups to make a positive influence on the world that we live in.
+Monty has spent a lifetime connecting with people and helping them realise that we have the capacity within ourselves as individuals and communities, and groups to influence the world that we live in positively.

 Monty lives in Kiama on the south coast of New South Wales with his wife and two children.
 Apart from being a passionate educator at the primary, secondary and tertiary levels, Monty is a celebrant, jazz singer, martial arts instructor, an Honorary Associate at Macquarie University and an officer in the Australian Army Reserves.

-We chatted with Monty to find out what drives him to do the work he does.
+We chatted with Monty to find out where on earth he finds his energy and how it drives him to venture deeper.

 Tell us a little bit about yourself

-A big part of that is acknowledging the value of diversity, not only the diversity of us as a species, from a biological level but also from a social and cultural level; acknowledging the diversity within us as humans.
+A big part of that is acknowledging the value of diversity, the diversity of us as a species, from a biological level and a social and cultural level, acknowledging the diversity within us as humans.

 What was it that inspired you to want to make a difference in the world?

-I don’t know if I personally make a difference to the world but I believe that we can all make a difference in the world by the way we exist and act in the world.
+I don’t know if I personally make a difference to the world, but I believe that we can all make a difference globally by the way we exist and act in the world.

 Over the years, I’ve been very privileged to have had the opportunity to spend quality time with indigenous communities in Southern India and learn their ways of being.

-I was compelled to do this by an ethical framework and paradigm, to do justice to the stories the people and communities shared with me.
+I was compelled to do this by an ethical framework and paradigm to do justice to the people and communities’ stories.
 We must learn how to open up the spires of inquiry to appreciate different points of view, which is where social justice is imperative.

 I do a lot of work with men on a program I run called ‘Men After Me Too.’
-One of the reasons we do this program is because we have found ourselves in another incredible divisive moment in history where the status quo is being disrupted and challenged.
-Unfortunately because of the way it is being framed people are being forced to take sides.
+We do this program because we have found ourselves in another incredible divisive moment in history where the status quo is being disrupted and challenged.
+Unfortunately, because of the way it is being framed, people are being forced to take sides.